phillChoi/Web-Scraper/README.md

 # Web Scraper

 ## Description
  Testing out Webscraping using Node and Puppeteer.
-This project is purely for learning purposes and should not be used for piracy.
 The code is inside scraper.js and can be run by executing in Node terminal:

 ```
 > node scraper.js